sagemath/trac_to_gh/Issue 2695.md

 # Issue 2695: ensure that we have sufficient amounts of RAM to build Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2695

 Original creator: mabshoff